AARP Hearing Center

 Missing from the bill is an extension of the enhanced Affordable Care Act (ACA) premium tax credits that expired Dec.
 31 and had helped lower monthly health plan costs for millions of Americans.
 Adults ages 50 to 64 often face premiums up to three times higher than those for younger adults.

 Without the expanded credits, an estimated 4.8 million adults 50 and older with ACA coverage are expected to see higher premiums this year, AARP research shows.
-Any policy to reform or replace the health insurance marketplace is also not included.
+Despite its absence from the bill, AARP continues to fight to extend the enhanced ACA premium tax credits.

-Here’s a snapshot of six key provisions related to health that could affect older Americans.
+Here’s a snapshot of six key provisions related to health that could affect older Americans:

 1. Extension of Medicare’s telehealth services